filmanddarkroom/FADU_Timer/readme.md

 3) Now scales (mostly) correctly for tablets.

-4) Main tab's F-stop Mode now reduced as all it's functionality now moved to the Strips tab.
+4) Main tab's F-stop Mode now reduced as all its functionality now moved to the Strips tab.

 Space was made for displaying the memory's contents by shoving the now largely obsolete f-stop calculation section on the Main tab to the right of the display.
 I have left it as it is a quick way of getting incremental values for manual use without having to use the Strips mode tab.

 I have updated the manual to include the changes since 1.3.0 and the instructions now include instructions for programming the Sonoff Basic Wi-Fi switch.
-I may make a reprogrammed version of this available on Tindie - TBC.

 Some small tweaks:

 Changed the Strips tab left side config title to "SET MODE" (still don't like it, but will have to do for now).

-Changing strip Mode to [SINGLE] now updates the strip-time list - other selections already did this but now this does so too.
+Changing strip Mode to [SINGLE] now updates the strip-time list - other selections already did this but now this does too.

 =======